rekindle-blog/rekindle-blog.github.io/_posts/2020-07-22-christus-victor-new-testament.md

 ---
 layout: post
-title: Christus Victor New Testament
+title: Christus Victor and the New Testament
 author: gheslop
 categories:
 - Vicarious death